Terms and Conditions

 7.1 If the client acts as an entrepreneur,

-• In the case of used goods, rights and claims for defects are excluded;
+- In the case of used goods, rights and claims for defects are excluded;

-7.2 The limitations of liability and reduction of deadlines regulated above do not apply
+7.2 The limitations of liability and reduction of deadlines regulated above do not apply.

-• for claims for damages and reimbursement of expenses by the customer,
+- for claims for damages and reimbursement of expenses by the customer,

-• in case the seller has fraudulently concealed the defect,
+- if the seller has fraudulently concealed the defect,

-• for goods that have been used for a building in accordance with its normal use and have caused its defects,
+- for goods that have been used for a building in accordance with its normal use and have caused its defects,

 7.3 Furthermore, for entrepreneurs, the statutory limitation periods for any existing legal remedies will not be affected.

-7.5 If the client acts as a consumer, he must submit a claim to the delivery person about the goods delivered with obvious damage during transport and inform the seller of this.
-If the customer fails to comply with this, this will have no impact on their legal or contractual claims for defects.
+7.5 If the Customer acts as a consumer, they must file a complaint with the delivery person regarding goods delivered with obvious damage during transport and inform the Seller.
+Failure to do so will not affect their legal or contractual claims for defects.

 8) Applicable Law